How Much Does a Flat Roof Extension Cost?

 Q: How do you run cables on a flat roof extension?

-Plus, all of the work will need to be checked over and signed off for safety reasons.
+Plus, all of the work will need to be checked over and signed off on for safety reasons.
 With this in mind, it is highly recommended that you hire a professional electrician to install any cables and electrical wiring that runs into the flat roof extension.

 Q: Do I need planning permission for a flat roof extension?

 A: You won't necessarily need planning permission for your flat roof extension.
 If your extension does not extend beyond three metres of the rear of your property, you should be able to avoid planning permission, as it will be considered a permitted development.
+However, you will still need Building Regulations approval.

 It's always best to check with your local authority, as you don't want to find out at a later date.
 If your home is in a conservation area or if it is a listed building, you will need planning permission no matter what.
 Speak to your local authority for some additional advice.